 Rail Park Construction Moving toward Early 2018 Completion

-After breaking ground in October 2016, construction of the first phase of the conversion of the defunct Reading Viaduct into the Rail Park is advancing quickly towards an anticipated completion in January 2018.
+After breaking ground in October 2016, construction of the first phase of the conversion of the defunct Reading Viaduct into the Rail Park is advancing quickly towards an anticipated completion in early 2018.
 While the CCD has nearly all funds in hand, there are still opportunities for you to help make this transformational project a reality.
 Learn how you can help at SupportCCDF.org.

 In 2010, the Center City District began working in partnership with the community-based Friends of the Rail Park [formerly known as Reading Viaduct Project], the City’s Commerce Department, and the Department of Parks & Recreation to evaluate the options for the abandoned Reading Railroad Viaduct that runs north in two segments: from Vine Street to 13th and Noble Streets to the west; and to the 800 block of Fairmount to the east.

 The Viaduct was built in the 1890s to carry passenger and freight trains into Center City and consists of steel structure, elevated filled areas and arched masonry bridges that all provide spectacular views of the city, even though the last train traveled its rails in 1984 and the Viaduct was abandoned to weeds and disrepair.
 In 1995, SEPTA acquired the quarter-mile-long, 26,000-square-foot spur that curves off northwest from the main branch and runs from Callowhill Street to Noble Street.